ArclightPowered/patcher/README.md

 You'll have to code it yourself, with looking through Arclight API & Spigot API,
 if you want to patch other plugins not properly working on Arclight.

-### Get Pre-built Binaries

-Head to Releases, and grab some.
-You should make your own build if you're using customized server.
-(for example, your server is at 1.15.2)

-Please note that this binary would support you **only when you're on Java 17**.

 ### Update Instructions

 **WARN**: If you don't remove `{server-root}/.arclight/patcher` directory, the new patch won't apply!